 CyberGhost offers swift connections, delivering more than enough power to deliver smooth HD and 4K streaming, fast downloads and more.
 No data caps or bandwidth limitations found here.

 Those fast connections are protected by government-level encryption and optional kill switch protection.

 Privacy is also held in high regard at CyberGhost, as the provider follows a strict no-logs-ever policy, and a Bitcoin payment option means you can keep your subscription payment info undercover.

-CyberGhost’s global server network is over 6,200 strong, located in nearly 90 countries around the world.
+CyberGhost’s global server network is over 6,700 strong, located in 90 countries around the world.
 While CyberGhost allows P2P activity on its network, it limits it to a select number of servers.

 Keep in mind that CyberGhost doesn’t work from inside some particularly restrictive countries, like China and the United Arab Emirates, so check with CyberGhost to make sure the service works inside your country.

 While CyberGhost’s apps are easy to use, you may have some questions from time to time, which you can get the answers to via a live support chat option, a searchable support library or a trouble ticket submission system.

 A generous 7 simultaneous connections are allowed.
 If that’s not enough, you can make use of the VPN’s comprehensive router compatibility.